DUNE/LArWrapperExample/_sources/CollectionCreatorClass.rst.txt

 Description
 -----------

-CollectionCreatorClass is a python script/class that takes a json specification for a dataset and makes both metacat datasets and sam definitions from it.
+`CollectionCreatorClass` is a python script/class that takes a `json` specification for a dataset and makes both metacat datasets and sam definitions from it.

-The query to create the dataset is the and of the keys in the json file, with some additional qualifiers.
-They include the ability to add selections on the time range  and runs for the files and the addition of a tag so that you can version your datasets (for example as the Creator code changes).
+The query to create the dataset is the `AND` of the keys in the json file, with some additional qualifiers.
+They include the ability to add selections on the time range  and runs and the addition of a tag so that you can version your datasets (for example as the Creator code changes).

 samweb definitions are created with a name generated from the flags given in the json and command line.
 They grow automatically as new fields meet the query criteria.

-metacat datasets are created but do not grow unless you rerun the CollectionCreator code with the --did argumennt.
+metacat datasets are created but do not grow unless you rerun the `CollectionCreatorClass` code with the `--did` argumennt.

 The `--did` argument pulls the stored query from the pre-existing dataset and adds files matching that query.